Giovanni Reyna

-Giovanni Alejandro Reyna (born November 13, 2002) is an American professional soccer player who plays as an attacking midfielder or winger for Bundesliga club Borussia Mönchengladbach and the United States national team.
+Giovanni "Gio" Alejandro Reyna (born November 13, 2002) is an American professional soccer player who plays as an attacking midfielder for Ligue 1 club Strasbourg and the United States national team.

 Reyna began his youth career with his hometown club, New York City FC, and had his breakthrough with Bundesliga club Borussia Dortmund.
 During the 2019–20 DFB-Pokal he became the youngest scorer in the German Cup's history at the age of 17, and was a part of the team that won the following 2020–21 DFB-Pokal.
 In 2020 he became the youngest Bundesliga player to create a hat trick of assists.
 He was on the final shortlist of the 2021 Kopa Trophy.
 He moved to Borussia Mönchengladbach in August 2025.

 Born to U.S. national team players Claudio Reyna and Danielle Reyna, he has represented the United States at several youth levels, scoring 16 goals in 31 youth caps.
 Reyna made his debut for the senior team in November 2020 and won the CONCACAF Nations League in 2021, 2023, and 2024, winning the best player overall of the latter.
 Individually he won a U.S. Soccer Young Male Player of the Year award in 2020.

 Early life

 Reyna was born in Sunderland, England, to American parents, Claudio Reyna and Danielle Reyna, when his father was playing for Sunderland.
 Both of his parents are former soccer players, who played for the United States men's and women's national teams, respectively.
 His family moved back to the United States, settling in Bedford, New York, in 2007 when Reyna was five years old.
-He joined the academy team of his hometown club, New York City, in 2015 and kept playing with the City academy teams until 2019, when he moved to Germany to join Borussia Dortmund's academy.
+He joined the academy team of his hometown club, New York City FC, in 2015 and kept playing with the City academy teams until 2019, when he moved to Germany to join Borussia Dortmund's academy.